-Cambridge Grand Challenges students Esther Anwuzia and Guy Skinner undertook internship projects at Heathrow between September 2019 and May 2020, which resulted in additional impromptu investigations during the Covid-19 pandemic.
+Cambridge Grand Challenges students Esther Anwuzia and Guy Skinner undertook fellowship projects at Heathrow between September 2019 and May 2020, which resulted in additional impromptu investigations during the Covid-19 pandemic.

 The Project title was ‘Creating a constant appetite for self-driven learning at Heathrow’

 Heathrow is committed to making the airport “a great place to work” and has dedicated programmes of work focused on encouraging colleagues to adopt new methods of learning and helping individuals shift their mindset and perception of learning for their own personal career development.

 Heathrow hosted an “Inspire to Grow” learning week in May 2019 to coincide with National Learning week as a first stage of a program to encourage and support self-driven learning.

 This project sought to investigate the perception of learning today and identify possible methods and strategies to support self-driven learning.
 Providing recommendations as to how to create a sustainable pipeline of tools, resources and events to support a positive change in mindset and behavior related to learning at Heathrow.

 The deliverables for our students were to: